Valentinian dynasty: Background

-The Valentinian dynasty (364–455) was a ruling house during the Late Roman Empire (284–476), in Late antiquity (adj.late antique), including the turbulent years of the late fourth century, and the last dynasty of the western empire.
+The Valentinian dynasty (364–455) was a ruling house during the Late Roman Empire (284–476), in Late antiquity (adj. 'late antique'), including the turbulent years of the late fourth century, and the last dynasty of the western empire.
 The death of Julian (r.
 361–363) was a pivotal point in the history of the empire.
 The thirty years from the death of Julian, which ended the Constantinian dynasty, to the death of Valentinian II (r.
-383–392) ending the first Valentinian dynasty, were one of the most critical periods in the late Roman empire, structuring the empire in ways that would have long lasting consequences.
+383–392) ending the first Valentinian dynasty, were one of the most critical periods in the late Roman Empire, structuring the empire in ways that would have long lasting consequences.
 The succeeding thirty years (395–425) from the death of Theodosius I to the death of his sons and ascent of Valentinian III (r.
-425–455) saw the foundations of the Byzantine empire in the east and the replacement of the western Roman empire with European kingdoms together with a series of events that led to the emergence of the mediaeval Islamic states.
+425–455) saw the foundations of the Byzantine Empire in the east and the replacement of the western Roman empire with European kingdoms together with a series of events that led to the emergence of the mediaeval Islamic states.
 The period of the preceding Constantinian age (293–363) reaffirmed the importance of dynasty in legitimacy and succession.
 This new dynastic structure would last until 454.
 The house of Valentinian (the Valentiniani) established continuity and succession from the Constantinians through marriages to a granddaughter and grand-niece of Constantine.
-This granddaughter, Flavia Maxima Constantia (Constantia, 361–383), the only surviving child of Constantius II (r.
+This granddaughter, Constantia (362–383), the only surviving child of Constantius II (r.
 337–361), played an important role as a symbol of her dynasty for decades.
 The Constantinian legacy being described as the "indelible glow of empire".
 While imperial heirs were relatively rare in this period, the marriages of imperial women raised special concerns, as possibly leading to the raising of pretenders to the throne.
 A number of them, such as Gratian's half-sisters, took a vow to become dedicated virgins (sanctae necessitudines).
 Yet it was also an era in which women, either as empresses or as emperor consorts, rose to unprecedented power.
 Another feature of this dynasty was the successive appointment of child emperors, radically changing the traditional image of emperors as men of deeds.
 With Valentinian's division of the empire (divisio regni) in a new way, in 364, the two parts of the empire (partes imperii), east and west would progressively develop their own histories, until the split became permanent on the death of Theodosius I (r.
 379–395).